 Where incontinence cannot be cured with hormone therapy or surgery, your vet can help you form a management plan.
 It does not have to be a death sentence.
 You can implement these strategies at home to help keep your pet comfortable and your home hygienic:

 - Using pet nappies designed for incontinence.
-Here at Dundies we have a great range of All-in-One nappies and Belly bands.
-Regardless what brand you choose, it’s important to make sure they are medical grade and safe.
+Here at Dundies, we have a great range of All-in-One nappies and Belly bands.
+Regardless of what brand you choose, it’s important to make sure they are medical grade and safe.
 You can read more about what to look for in a dog nappy HERE.

 - More frequent walks or trips outside.